huangda185/Heart_Failure_Prediction_Model/README.md

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worldwide.
 Heart failure is one of the most common and frequent occurances cased by CVD.
-With the help of of machine learning, we can provide early detection and provide patients a chance to decrease their chances of heart failures.
+With the help of of machine learning, we can provide early detection and provide patients a chance to decrease their chances of heart disease.

 #### Rationale
-Use of machine learning can provide early detection, we can determine certain features in our data that drives the likely of heart failure.
+Use of machine learning can provide early detection, we can determine certain features in our data that drives the likelyhood of heart disease.

 #### Research Question
 Predict whether a patient will develop patient disease based on a number of factors.